ChrissyBeans/ChrissyBeans/README.md

 ---
 ### *<p align=center>* Please, sign my...
 ### *<p align=center>* [Strawpage](https://chrispybeans.straw.page/) || [Atabook](https://glass-animals.atabook.org/)
+<p align=center> I hide a lot of people and I do it very freely, you're gonna have to give me a name or something if you ask why I hid you.
 ### *<p align=center>* STOP FUCKING ASKING ME FOR MY SUPPORTER IF YOU'RE A STRANGER.
 #### *<p align=center>* I'm sorry but it's annoying because it happens on a frequent basis. *The answer is no*.
 #### *<p align=center>* Anyone who whispers me to compliment me though, ily /p.
 Also if I'm unresponsive when whispered I'm probably asleep!